Hyndavnath2583/Python/README.md

 # Python
-This repository contains each and every code of python assignment , coding-practice and IDP series that I have done in NxtWave.
+This repository contains codes of python assignment, coding-practice that I have practiced in Programming Foundations in python in Nxtwave